-SMARTHINKING is an online tutoring service offered by Southern Wesleyan University to students who are enrolled in the Adult Evening Undergraduate (AGS) Program.
+SMARTHINKING is an online tutoring service offered by Southern Wesleyan University to SWU Online students.
 The service is free to SWU students, and most subject areas are available 24 hours a day, 7 days a week.
 With SMARTHINKING, students can connect with a tutor and interact live, submit writing for any class to the Online Writing Lab, or submit a question and receive a reply from a tutor.
 Students may connect with SMARTHINKING when assistance is needed in any one of several subject areas including writing, math, science, or business.